mauricioaniche/slr-crawler/README.md

 and set _webdriver.chrome.driver_ global path to the Chrome Driver.
 Check Selenium's documentation on how to make it work in your platform.

+## Caveats

+* It does not collect citation numbers from Springer and ScienceDirect, as these numbers are not available in the search page.
+* In Google Scholar, it only collects the name of the first author.
+Google truncates large lists of authors.

 ## License

 Apache 2.0.
 Feel free to use it.
 I do not provide any support and I should